TomNewton1/TomNewton1/README.md

-**Hi I'm Tom!** 👋  I'm a software developer currenlty working in the wind industry at ONYX Insight.
+**Hi I'm Tom!** 👋  I'm a software developer working in the wind industry at ONYX Insight.

 - In my spare time I am working on:
   * [FretBuddy](https://fretbuddy.io/)